sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/6 - Brothers in Harms.md

 Nightmare nodded again, in lieu of any real response.

-"I still can't believe we're dead and yet still here," Dream muttered softly, leaning forward and resting his skull on the table, and then resting his arms there as well, hands knitted together on the back of his head.
+"I still can't believe we're dead and yet still here," Dream muttered softly, leaning forward and resting his skull on the table, and then resting his arms there as well, digits knitted together on the back of his head.
 "And yet Ink is just... gone."

 Nightmare took a sip of the coffee in front of him.
 "We currently do not know that for certain.
 He may not be," he conceded.
 "We already had this... ability, to traverse the dreamscape.
 It is possible that his... unique composition might... aid him in his afterlife.
 But..."